jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

-#Getting Started with IBM Bluemix and DevOps Services using Node.js
+#Getting Started with IBM Bluemix and IBM DevOps Services using Node.js

 ##IBM Bluemix